A weekend in Johannesburg

 As I exited I looked at the dozens of name cards and hotel drivers waiting for pickup, looking for mine.
 I didn't see it.
 I stood to the side to check my phone for the hotel and confirmation, but before I could, there was a man with a bright smile standing in front of me.
 I looked up (slightly confused, I admit) and then saw the paper in his hand with my name in black letters.
 I just stared for a second thinking, "how did he know I am me?"
 I smiled back.
 He shook my hand and excitedly said, "Welcome to Joburg

-This small initial interchange can pretty much define my few days there.
+This small initial interchange pretty much sums up my few days there.
 The people of South Africa are just wonderful.
 They have a storied past and if on one side, a rather difficult one, but they are genuinely helpful and friendly, expecting nothing in return.
 And they don't seem to stop smiling.
 I love it.

 I won't bore you with details of my work, but luckily I did have a little time to actually see/do something other than work.
 So, if you find yourself on a quick business trip in Johannesburg and don't have time to get to the Cape or other cities in SA, here are a few things you can do on a weekend in Johannesburg.